8 Student Feedback Examples To Start Your School Year Off Right

 Student feedback: [NAME] always tries new things in class.

 Why it works: You acknowledge that your student takes academic risks in class.
-If you’ve ever wished students to raise their hands and volunteer, try incorporating something like this in your feedback.
+This recognition encourages a growth mindset and promotes active participation.
+If you’ve ever wished students would raise their hands and volunteer more, incorporating feedback like this can motivate them to continue engaging and exploring new ideas.

 Feedback Example #2